16 Natural Remedies To Say Goodbye To Scabs on Scalp (Without any Pain)

 Repeat this process twice or thrice a week for noticeable results.

-Tea tree oil has antibacterial (R) properties along with its moisturizing and healing properties which play out nicely as one of the best remedies for scalp scabs.
-Apart from this, it even possesses anti-fungal (R) and mild anti-inflammatory properties which cumulatively work to get rid of the scalp scabs.
+Tea tree oil has antibacterial (R), moisturizing, and healing properties, making it one of the best remedies for scalp scabs.
+It also possesses antifungal (R) and mild anti-inflammatory properties, which cumulatively work to get rid of scalp scabs.

 What To Do?

-1. Pour a few drops of tea tree oil into any carrier oil
+• Pour a few drops of tea tree oil into a carrier oil of your choice.

-3. Dip a cotton ball into the oil mixture and apply it over the scabs and rashes
+• Dip a cotton ball into the oil mixture and apply it to the scabs and rashes.

 How Often?